Jean-Georges Perrin: Career

 Perrin is an IT software engineer, lecturer, and serial entrepreneur.
-In 1995, he took part in the creation of Pandemonium, one of France’s first commercial ISP to be located outside of the Paris area, later acquired by ISION.
+In 1995, he took part in the creation of Pandemonium, one of France's first commercial ISP to be located outside of the Paris area, later acquired by ISION.
 In 2002, he co-founded Awoma, an ISV specialized in making Java development easier.
 In 2006, he founded GreenIvory, a pioneer in Content Marketing tools.
 GreenIvory France and GreenIvory Luxembourg closed in January 2014, GreenIvory America closed a little later.
 In 2015, Perrin joined 2CRSI Corporation as Chief Operations Officer (COO)., Since 2016, Perrin is consulting in software engineering, big data, and Apache Spark.
-He recently published Spark in Action, second edition covering data engineering with Spark and Java, Python, and Scala through Manning, the foreword was written by IBM’s Rob D. Thomas.
+In 2021, Perrin joined PayPal and since then focuses on data mesh.